kaelynn-rose/Earthquake_Detection/README.md

 ## 11. Limitations and Future Work

-One limitation that is visible in the live prediction snapshots above is that the model was trained on a training set of data with an average P-wave arrival time of ~7 seconds from the start of the signal trace, meaning that it is best at predicting signal class when the snapshot shows the earthquake near the start of the 60 second window.
+A limitation that is visible in the live prediction snapshots above is that the model was trained on a training set of data with an average P-wave arrival time of ~7 seconds from the start of the signal trace, meaning that it is best at predicting signal class when the snapshot shows the earthquake near the start of the 60 second window.
 When an earthquake appears at the end of the 60 second window, the model often does not recognize it as an earthquake until it approaches the beginning of the snapshot window.
 In future work, we would like to add data augmentations to the training set to randomly offset the signal start time, making this model more generalizable to earthquakes appearing in different segments of the snapshot window.

 ## 12. Conclusions